 Passing a licensing exam like the MBLEx can be a major obstacle for massage school graduates.
 Most states require that you pass the exam before you can apply for a massage license and start working as a massage therapist.
 Not passing the first time can be a frustrating experience, and will end up costing you more time, registration fees and delayed income.

-Fortunately, there are some things you can do to increase your chances of passing the massage licensing exam, even at the last minute.
+Fortunately, there are some things you can do to increase your chances of passing the massage licensing exam in 2021, even at the last minute.
 The purpose of this blog post is to share some tips you can use in the days leading up to the massage exam, and on test day.

 If you do still have some time to keep preparing for your massage exam, be sure to include some MBLEx practice tests in your study plan.